List of Gridman Universe characters: Gridknight Alliance

-A sentient Kaiju that Akane created to destroy Gridman, able to assume the form of a human middle schooler with a hand buzzsaw as his weapon along with replicating Gridman's powers.
-While loyal to Akane despite her abusive nature, Anti's obsession to defeat Gridman made him detrimental as to her agenda, resulting with him being scarred by Alexis.
-After Akane severs her ties to Anti as he learned he became a sentient being, Anti repurposed himself as Gridman's ally while evolving into Gridknight.
+A sentient Kaiju that Akane created to destroy Gridman, able to assume the form of a human middle schooler with a hand buzzsaw as his weapon, along with replicating Gridman's powers.
+While loyal to Akane despite her abusive nature, Anti's obsession with defeating Gridman made him detrimental to her agenda, resulting in him being scarred by Alexis.
+After Akane severed her ties to Anti when he learned he had become a sentient being, Anti became Gridman's ally and evolved into Gridknight.
 Anti aids the Gridman Alliance before being stabbed by Alexis while extracting Akane from Zegga, initiating Access Flash before succumbing to his injuries.
 He was nursed to health by Anosillus the 2nd, with his scarred left eye fully healed.

-In SSSS Dynazenon, Anti named Knight arrives to Fujiyokidai to assist the Gauma Team in fighting against the Kaiju assaults, able to influence Dynazenon as part of his armaments.
-Younger and older of himselves were now sync during the battle against Mad Origin.
+In SSSS Dynazenon, Anti, renamed Knight, arrives to Fujiyokidai to assist the Gauma Squad in fighting against the Kaiju assaults, able to influence Dynazenon as part of his armaments.
+Younger and older versions of himself were now synced during the battle against Mad Origin.